dreher1/medical-project/README.md

 INSTALLATION INSTRUCTIONS AND VERSION HISTORY:

-Beta v0.6.1 (unreleased) - modifying several counties without correct data mapping in leaflet, fixing bivarate visualizations
+Beta v0.6.1 (unreleased) - fixed Connecticut mapping so that data populates correctly, manually fixed counties in Virginia and other states to ensure the visualization mapping is correct.

   --

 Previous versions:
 v0.6.0 - added all the remaining tables in the data explorer tab, and added download buttons to the tables.
-Also removed unnecessary options that the user would never intend to select on the visualizations page. v0.5.2 - Added "Data explorer tabs" and Streamlined Bivarate Data to correct critical logical errors v0.5.1 - Modified Bivarate Data to correct logical errors
+Also removed unnecessary options that the user would never intend to select on the visualizations page.
+Also fixed zoom issues for several states including Michigan. v0.5.2 - Added "Data explorer tabs" and Streamlined Bivarate Data to correct critical logical errors v0.5.1 - Modified Bivarate Data to correct logical errors